Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

       - Boolean

   - Containers
-      - Lists
-      - Dictioinaries
-      - Sets
+      - List
       - Tuple
+      - Dictionary
+      - Set

+  - Statement
+      - If
+      - While
-  - Functions
+      - for

   - Classes

-&nbsp;&nbsp;
 ## Basic data types

 ### Numberic : This data type is similar to primitive type of C, C++ language or JAVA. i.e,BUT one is different from those languages, that is when you want to change primitive type to object type.
 Normally, you use the **wrapper class** in java. just think of this type in python like it. i.e numeric is also object in python.